1. Self-assess for symptoms and return when healthy: For patients, and practitioners.

 - Hand-washing protocols are posted visibly in reception area, at sinks, and in bathroom.

 - Payment may occur in the practitioners separate treatment area, or e-transfer payment will be arranged.
 Receipt is emailed to patient.
 Cash is not preferred but may be handled provided that anyone doing so washes their hands immediately afterwards.

 IN THE TREATMENT ROOM

-- Hand washing/drying and sanitization options should be available for practitioner and patient.
+- Hand sanitization options are available for practitioner and patient.

 - Hand washing will occur before and after treatment (both practitioner and patient).

 - Payment occurs in the treatment room, e-transfer or credit card on file for payment is prefered.
 Receipt is emailed to patient.

 4. Face Touching Avoidance – e.g., avoid touching eyes, mouth, nose

 - Coronavirus can be spread by touch if a person has used their hand/s to cover a cough or a sneeze.

 - Tissues are available for patient’s use in reception, treatment room, washroom.